-Online: You can support Southwestern Seminary right now through online giving.
-The following options provide a convenient way for you to give through credit card, direct debit, or by setting up a pledge.
+Online: You can immediately support Southwestern Seminary through one of the online giving links below.
+The following options provide a convenient way for you to give through credit card or direct debit.

 Checks and Cash: Make checks payable to “Southwestern Seminary.”

 PO Box 22500